A member of our eviction team will contact you within 48 hours.

 An Opposing Affidavit is your side of the story.
 An Opposing Affidavit is drawn up by your lawyer.
 They will sit down with you and ask lots of questions regarding your case.
 This is to help establish your side of the story.
 It is vital that you are always completely honest with your lawyer as this document will be signed under oath.
 If you lie on this affidavit you will be committing a crime and it will be extremely difficult for your lawyer to successfully argue your case.
 They can even withdraw as your lawyer.

 Being dishonest or withholding information from your lawyer is bad for your case.
 You must give them all the facts so they fight your case the best they can.
-Client-Attorney privilege means that any information you give to your lawyer must remain private between you and they cannot tell other people if you do not want them to.
+Client-Attorney privilege means that any information you give to your lawyer must remain private and they cannot tell other people if you do not want them to.

 During your eviction case, there may be a need for your lawyer to submit new documents in response to those submitted by your landlord.